Myanmar court sentences Suu Kyi to 5 years for corruption

 But she also has been heavily criticized for showing deference to the military while ignoring and, at times, even defending rights violations — most notably a 2017 crackdown on Rohingya Muslims that rights groups have labeled genocide.
 While she has disputed allegations that army personnel killed Rohingya civilians, torched houses and raped women and she remains immensely popular at home, that stance has tarnished her reputation abroad.

 She has already been sentenced to six years’ imprisonment in other cases and faces 10 more corruption charges.
-The maximum punishment under the Anti-Corruption Act is 15 years in prison and a fine.
+The maximum punishment under the Anti-Corruption Act is 15 years in prison and a fine for each charge.
 Convictions in the other cases could bring sentences of more than 100 years in prison in total.

-“These charges will not have credibility other than in the eyes of the junta’s stacked courts (and the military’s supporters),” said Moe Thuzar, a fellow at the Yusof Ishak Institute, a Southeast Asian studies center in Singapore.
-“Even if there were any legitimate concerns or complaints about corruption by any member of an elected government, a coup and enforced military rule are certainly not the way to pursue such concerns.”
+“These are trumped-up charges, politically motivated, to keep her inside prison for such a long time and also are designed to keep her away from the political limelight,” said Wai Hnin Pwint Thon, a Geneva-based activist with the pro-democracy group Burma Campaign UK.
+“And I’m sure the military is also thinking, by sentencing her, they are grabbing the hope away from people but, in reality, it’s doing completely the opposite because people haven’t lost hope.
+They are still standing up against the military.”

-News of Wednesday’s verdict came from a legal official who asked not to be identified because he is not authorized to release such information.
-Suu Kyi’s trial in the capital, Naypyitaw, was closed to the media, diplomats and spectators, and her lawyers were barred from speaking to the press.
+Suu Kyi’s trial in the capital, Naypyitaw, was closed to the media, diplomats and spectators, and her lawyers were barred from speaking to the media.
+The evening newscast on state television confirmed the sentence.

-Suu Kyi’s National League for Democracy party won a landslide victory in the 2020 general election, but lawmakers were not allowed to take their seats when the army seized power on Feb.
+Following the victory of Suu Kyi’s party in the 2020 general election, lawmakers were not allowed to take their seats when the army seized power on Feb.
 1, 2021, arresting Suu Kyi and many senior colleagues in her party and government.
-The army claimed it acted because there had been massive electoral fraud, but independent election observers didn’t find any major irregularities.
+The army said it acted because there had been massive electoral fraud, but independent election observers didn’t find any major irregularities.

-The takeover was met with large nonviolent protests nationwide, which security forces quashed with lethal force that has so far led to the deaths of almost 1,800 civilians, according to a watchdog group, the Assistance Association for Political Prisoners.
+The takeover was met with large nonviolent protests nationwide which security forces quashed with lethal force, killing almost 1,800 civilians, according to a watchdog group, the Assistance Association for Political Prisoners.

 As repression escalated, armed resistance against the military government grew, and some U.N. experts now characterize the country as being in a state of civil war.

-In earlier cases, Suu Kyi was sentenced to six years’ imprisonment on convictions of illegally importing and possessing walkie-talkies, violating coronavirus restrictions and sedition.
+In earlier cases, Suu Kyi was sentenced to six years’ imprisonment on charges of illegally importing and possessing walkie-talkies, violating coronavirus restrictions and sedition.

 Suu Kyi is also charged with diverting money meant as charitable donations to build a residence, and with misusing her position to obtain rental properties at lower-than-market prices for a foundation named after her mother.
 The state Anti-Corruption Commission has declared that several of her alleged actions deprived the state of revenue it would otherwise have earned.